Kuldebar/atoning-unifex/README.md

 ## Alternative to pfUI

-If you prefer a modern UI alternative to *pfUI*, try *Dragonflight: Reloaded 2*.
-Additional addons may be needed for full functionality.
+If you prefer a modern _yet more classic_ UI alternative to *pfUI*, try *Dragonflight: Reloaded 2*.

 - **[DragonflightReloaded](https://github.com/MtxGrower33/-DragonflightReloaded):** Modern UI replacement for WoW Classic (1.12), inspired by Dragonflight UI.
   <img src="https://raw.githubusercontent.com/Kuldebar/atoning-unifex/main/DFR2.png" alt="Dragonflight Reloaded 2 UI" width="400">

----

-## Performance Tips

-To maximize Turtle WoW performance, especially in crowded areas like Stormwind:
-- Use **[perf_boost mod](https://github.com/pepopo978/perf_boost)** to optimize FPS with render distance controls.
-- Combine with **[GentleGC](https://github.com/MarcelineVQ/GentleGC)** to minimize game pauses.
-- For Linux users, run Turtle WoW via PortProton with a custom prefix (e.g., `/home/cl3v3r/PortProton/prefixes/DEFAULT/`) and set `PW_WINE_CPU_TOPOLOGY="2:0,1"` for smoother gameplay at ~40 FPS in lighter zones like Mulgore.
+- **[ShaguTweaks](https://github.com/shagu/ShaguTweaks):** A collection of tweaks and enhancements to the Default UI.

+- **[ShaguTweaks-extras](https://github.com/shagu/ShaguTweaks-extras):** This addon extends the capabilities of [ShaguTweaks](https://github.com/shagu/ShaguTweaks) by offering optional modules that can be easily toggled on or off.

+**Additional addons that will enhance DragonflightReloaded:**

+- **[Tooltip Wrangler](https://legacy-wow.com/vanilla-addons/tooltip-wrangler/):** TAllows the user to move and anchor the tooltips freely about the screen.

+- **[Fizzle](https://github.com/McPewPew/Fizzle):** Shows you an items durability values above the item in your character frame.
+It can show you either the raw values, or a percentage value.

+- **[EquipCompare](https://legacy-wow.com/vanilla-addons/equipcompare/):** Compare items easily with ones you have equipped.

+- **[AutoRepair KC](https://legacy-wow.com/vanilla-addons/autorepair-kc/):** Attempts to Auto Repair your equipment when you visit an able vendor.

 ---